Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Gregory K. Peters - Co-CEO, President & Director

 • We grew ads plan membership almost 100% quarter-to-quarter.
 So that's good growth.
-That's a good trajectory.
-As Spence mentioned, we want to continue that.
-So that's job #1.
+That's a good trajectory as Spence mentioned.
+We want to continue that.
+So that's job number one.

 • So there's a bunch of very straightforward work.
 These follow in this well-established path.
 We just need to do the work.
 We know we can do it, so it's heads down and execute.